+We love taking family holidays overseas.
 Three years ago, my family and I went on our very first overseas family trip together.
-My husband, 14 year old step-son, 22 month old daughter, and I all boarded a plane to embark on a three week tour of Southeast Asia, visiting Thailand, Philippines, Singapore, Indonesia, and Japan.
+My husband, 14 year old step-son, 22 month old daughter, and I all boarded a plane to embark on a three week tour of Southeast Asia.
+During that trip, we visited Thailand, Philippines, Singapore, Indonesia, and Japan.

-In my years of travel, I have found that traveling with your kids requires a change in mindset in terms of travel style and how you spend your money.
-Below are some of things I’ve found to be helpful in budgeting for an overseas family trip.
+In my years of travel, I have found that traveling with your kids requires a change in mindset.
+This is particularly true in terms of travel style and how you spend your money.
+You can’t travel the same way with kids as you would with adults.
+Here are some of things I’ve found to be helpful in budgeting for family holidays overseas.

-Recently, I have been using Booking.com to look for rooms, as I prefer their user experience compared to other booking sites.
-However, I’ll also use Trip Advisor to research hotels, as that site allows me to see reviews from other travelers, which is really helpful when trying to decide on a hotel room.
+Recently, I have been using Booking.com to look for rooms.
+I prefer their user experience compared to other booking sites.
+However, I’ll also use Trip Advisor to research hotels.
+Trip Advisor allows me to see reviews from other travelers, which is really helpful when trying to decide on a hotel room.

-Another option is to look for home rentals.
+Another option for family holidays overseas is to look for vacation home rentals.
 My family and I have been using Airbnb since 2009, and for the most part have been satisfied with the experience.
 We have used Airbnb in the United States, Canada, and the Philippines, and have stayed at some pretty gorgeous homes.

 Couch surfing is another option for families, but it can sometimes be hard to find a couch that can accommodate a family of four or five, and you have to be open and up front about what your needs are, especially if you’re traveling with young children.